Skip to content

 Map showing the location of Montpellier, France, and arrows pointing at continents such as North America and Asia, demonstrating the expansion of the Prodisc-L worldwide

-After adoption across Europe in the late 1990s, the Prodisc® L disc replacement then became available globally, following FDA approval in 2006.
+After adoption across Europe in the late 1990s, the Prodisc® L became available globally, following FDA approval in 2006.

-Patients who underwent the first disc replacement in the early 1990s at CCV Montpellier are still being monitored and, for the moment, no patient has required a replacement implant.
+Patients who underwent the first disc replacements in the early 1990s at CCV Montpellier are still being monitored and, for the moment, no patient has required a replacement implant.

 Consequently, Prodisc® L prosthesis lifespan is considered to be at least 40 years.